Dr. Carey Mitchell House - 345 North Oak Avenue

 The house at 345 North Oak Avenue represents an example of Craftsman Bungalow residential architectural style of which only few example exist in Orange City.
-This house originally had a porte-cochere, which was located a the North end of the front porch and leaded glass transient windows on the first floor.
-In the last few years this house has received much renovation to the exterior and interior, which also included the brick paver driveway and new landscaping.
+This house originally had a porte-cochere, which was located a the North end of the front porch and leaded glass transom windows on the first floor.
+In the last few years this house has received much renovation to the exterior and interior, which includes a brick paver driveway and new landscaping.

 Backstory and Context